bivashpandey/Fitbit/README.md

 # Fitbit
 This program fetches the data from fitbit and save into excel/csv files.
 The program uses conversiontools api to convert one category of json data into excel file.
 Please update the CONVERSION_TOKEN1 and CONVERSION_TOKEN2 with your own API Token in the app.py file. <br/>
 To receive your own API Token, sign up for conversiontools https://conversiontools.io/. <br/>
-After downloading the code, create a virtual environment inside the Fitbit-main folder.
+After downloading the code, create a virtual environment inside the Fitbit-main folder and install the required packages.

 <h3>Setup</h3>